trevordbunch/cis411_lab0/labreports/LAB_LAHardman.md

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+  A successful CI build means that the code shouldn't break you deployment, though it still may not function exactly how you intend.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

+  I would add additional tests to ensure that everything else functions as intended, so to limit any issues with deployment.

 # Step 6: Merging the feature branch
 * The output of my git commit log